What is the book about?

-- You have any information about rarer models of London taxi, particularly the rare models of the 1920s, such as the "Jixi" 2-seaters, the Hayes and the Yellow Cab.
+- You have any information about rarer models of London taxi, particularly the obscure models of the 1920s, such as the "Jixi" 2-seaters, the Hayes and the Yellow Cab.

-- If you own Austin 12/4 cabs with bodies other than the less common Jones or Strachan makes.
+- You own Austin 12/4 cabs with bodies other than the less common Jones or Strachan makes.
 I would like the opportunity to photograph these.

-- Are an automotive historian with an interest in the story of the London Taxi and can share any information.
+- You are an automotive historian with an interest in the story of the London Taxi and can share any information.